 NOTE 2: Once the UE assistance data provisioning procedure is successfully completed, if the UE receives updated ATSSS rules in which the value of the load balancing percentages adjustment operation filed is changed from "UE assistance operation is allowed" to other values, the UE needs to turn to apply immediately the UL traffic distribution for the SDF indicated in the updated ATSSS rules.

+5.4.8.2 UE assistance data provisioning procedure initiation

+In order to initiate a UE assistance data provisioning procedure over an access of an MA PDU session, the UE shall:

+a) allocate an EPTI value as specified in clause 5.4.2.2;

+b) create a PMF UAD PROVISIONING message;

+c) set the EPTI IE of the PMFP UAD PROVISIONING message to the allocated EPTI value; and

+d) include the DL distribution information IE with a DL traffic distribution that can be applied by the UPF for all DL traffic that applies to the UE-assistance operation.

+Upon sending the PMFP UAD PROVISIONING message the UE shall start a timer T10x.

 The UE in the PMFP UAD provisioning message includes DL distribution information.

-Figure 5.4.8.1-1: UE assistance data provisioning procedure
+Figure 5.4.8.2-1: UE assistance data provisioning procedure